 Social Work Degree Candidacy Requirements

-When you begin your social work degree program you will be in pre-candidacy.
+When you begin your BSW degree program you will be in pre-candidacy.
 To enter Candidacy, you will need to:

 - Complete a Social Work Candidacy application

 - Complete three designated social work courses with a GPA of 2.67 or better